fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  I am looking for examples which illustrates this point.

+ ## Problem

+ LiquidCrystalIO codes which used to work with 20 by 4 displays do so no longer and I have not found out why.

+ The hardware does work with the hd44780 library instead so it is not the hardware.

  ## TaskMgrIntegration

  This is one which shows how to build the screen updating into a task.